- Travel Insurance

-If there is a hard Brexit, travellers between the UK and EU will have access to duty free allowances on certain items.
+If there is a no-deal Brexit, travellers between the UK and EU will have access to duty free allowances on certain items.
 This being said, there could be different allowances for those entering the EU and those entering the UK.

 If you are travelling to the EU, information on the items involved and allowances can be found on the European Commission website.